Carrera (surname)

 Carrera, de la Carrera or Karrera is a surname originated in Venice, Italy.
 Later, also a Basque surname from Alegría de Oria and Amezketa, in Guipúzcoa (Basque Country, Spain).
-Other references show that it is also a Castilian surname.
-There is also evidence that the name originated in Barcelona in Catalonia, in northeastern Spain.
-And may refer to:
+Other references show that it is also a Castilian surname and there is evidence that the name originated in Barcelona in Catalonia, in northeastern Spain.
+It is also encountered in Occitan, being rendered as Carrère in French.
+It may refer to: